beele/JambiLight/README.md

 -----------------------------------------------------------
 JambiLight is available under the Creative Commons Attribution-NonCommercial 4.0 International Public License Please consult LICENSE.MD for the full license text.
-The readme and license can be changed at any time, without any notice and the license change will work with retrospective effect.
+The read me and license can be changed at any time, without any notice and the license change will work with retrospective effect.

 All Libraries can have their own license, all rights belong to their respective owners.